jedlimlx/Logic-Cellular-Automaton-Search/README.md

 Rule Format
 ---------
-Supports alternating HROT rules (B0 can be searched by alternating the relevant rules)
+Supports alternating HROT rules (B0 is supported but not really working)
 ```
 Name: Hello World (Can be Anything you like)